Macavitymadcap/qorthos/continents/regician-isles.md

 *Written by Sir Gawain Pendragon, Knight of the Chalice Order and Royal Historian to His Majesty King Uther Regicia IV*

-*Published by Kathrula University Press, 1436 AD*
+*Published by Kathrula University Press, 9978AD*

 ## INTRODUCTION